PNNL-CompBio/Snekmer/docs/source/tutorial/snekmer_easy_learn_apply_tutorial.rst

      - ``50``
      - Minimum fragment length to retain; shorter fragments are discarded

-For advanced use — adding to an existing model or custom config files — use ``snekmer learn`` and ``snekmer apply`` directly.
+For advanced use (adding to an existing model or using custom config files), use ``snekmer learn`` and ``snekmer apply`` directly.
 See the :doc:`full pipeline reference <snekmer_learnapp_tutorial>`.